-Our main activities in 2017/18 were aimed at relieving poverty and advancing education for the benefit of the public.
-We managed to secure funding to provide teacher training together with our local partner and Child Rescue Nepal to 24 schools in impoverished areas of Nepal.
+Our main activities in 2018/19 were aimed at relieving poverty and advancing education for the benefit of the public.
 The projects are carefully chosen depending on the area and the community needs.
-At the moment our activities benefit over 4800 students from impoverished backgrounds in Birgunj, and Hetauda, 50 street children and soon we will be able to cover the whole of Province 2 thus benefiting a larger amount of street children.
+At the moment our activities benefit over 4800 students from impoverished backgrounds in Birgunj, and Hetauda, 50 street children through the Children's Home project, and 25 children every day through our child helpline/day care centre project.
+Soon we will be able to cover the whole of Province 2 thus benefiting a larger amount of street children.

-We have also strengthened our Children's Home project in Nepal to provide shelter, food and education to street children and then to expand the project nationally.
-We opened a Day Care Centre in Birgunj and on average we work with about 20 street children every week.
+We have strengthened our Children's Home project in Nepal to provide shelter, food and education to street children and then to expand the project nationally.
+We opened a Day Care Centre and Child Helpline in Birgunj.
 At the beginning of 2018 we finished our transit home project for children affected by the earthquake and other children needing emergency shelter in Dhading Besi.
+We are still monitoring the progress of the children that were assisted by that project.
 All our charitable activities focus on delivering against these aims.